adriansalvatori/alma-one/public_html/app/plugins/web-stories/readme.txt

 = 1.32.0 =

 This release includes support for naming and searching page templates in the editor, and several bug fixes and stability improvements.

-= 1.31.0 =

-This release includes support for linking to specific story pages, compatibility with WordPress 6.2, and several bug fixes and stability improvements.